francoisjacques/next-dev-https/README.md

 - `--qr/-q` Print a phone scannable QR code of your dev server's local network url on startup and `q` or `Q` press.
 - `--https/-s` Generate and use a self signed https certificate for the dev server.
+- `--user-cert-dir/-d` A user-level directory containing a localhost.pem and localhost-key.pem files, relative to `os.homedir`
 ### Example package json

 ```jsonc